-Fill In The Gaps is designed to give a voice to marginalized women who don’t have one with the intent of sharing information and entertainment.
+Fill In The Gap is a magazine is designed to give a voice to marginalized women who don’t have one with the intent of sharing information and entertainment.
 This magazine fills in the gaps of information we think is pertinent and may not have received from our family or at school.
-We do it in a fun informative way.

 In a world that can seem hopeless, kids need a reason to hope.
 In addition to teaching our children how to get into college, play sports and chase the American Dream, there is something greater to be learned.
 He created the universe with stars and planets, yet the desire of His heart was to reconcile with people whom He loved.
 In this devotional, the author shares ideas of how to help your children have a personal relationship with God.
 Through scripture, art and stories, she shared the opportunities she had to teach her own child to get to know God.